Elder Law

-What Is Elder Law?
+What is Elder and Special Needs Law?

-What Is an Elder Law Attorney?
+What is an Elder Law/Special Needs Law Attorney?

 Does an Elder Law Attorney Only Work With the Elderly?